 Extending the episode in this way may only occur once per episode window and does not lead to further extensions.
-See section 6 for the definition of hospitalization.
+See the glossary for the definition of hospitalization.
+See the glossary for the definition of hospitalization.

 EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE DURATION